risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-aggregate.md

 Aggregate functions compute a single result from a set of input values.

-For details about the supported syntaxes of aggregate expressions, see [Aggregate expressions](/sql/query-syntax/query-syntax-value-exp.md/#aggregate-expressions).
+For details about the supported syntaxes of aggregate expressions, see [Aggregate function calls](/sql/query-syntax/query-syntax-value-exp.md#aggregate-function-calls).

 ## General-purpose aggregate functions